-112 Oak Street Conway, AR 72032 Phone: (800) 368-3749 Please note: When securing these services some companies may require a monetary deposit before services will be provided.
+112 Oak Street Conway, AR 72032 Phone: (800) 368-3749 www.entergy-arkansas.com Outside the city limits Please note: When securing these services some companies may require a monetary deposit before services will be provided.

-Sanitation and Recycling
+Sanitation and Recycling -

-The City of Conway's Sanitation Department provides a 96-gallon trash container to each home within the city limits.
+Conway Sanitation provides a 96-gallon trash container to each home within the city limits.

-Conway Sanitation also has a convenient and free curbside recycling program.
+Also has convenient and free curbside recycling program.